Break The Loop: How To Stop Arguing About The Same Thing Over And Over Again

 Maybe it’s about money.
 Or parenting styles.
 Or chores.
 Whatever the topic, there’s often that one argument that pops up agin and again.
 One of the keys to marital success lies in not repeating the same challenges and frustrations again and again.
 Unfortunately, this is easier said than done.

 “We all do it,” says Dr. Margaret Rutherford, a clinical psychologist and the author of Perfectly Hidden Depression.
 “Fuss, bicker, quabble.
 And we usually do it with the people we literally love the most.
 It’s almost as if you’re following a script.
 You say the same things that you said the last time you bickered.
 You know how long the fight’s going to last, who’s going to complain about what, and who will do what when it’s over.”

+Sounds familiar?
 It can sometimes feel like we’re characters in a sci-fi story that are stuck in a sort of space-time loop.
 But how can couples break out of the cycle of arguing about the same things over and over?
-It’s about avoiding bad habits and searching for the true underlying reason for the argument.
+It comes down to about avoiding bad habits and searching for the true underlying reason for the argument.
 Here, per Dr. Rutherford, are some tips for how to stop arguing in a loop.

 1. Stop Stockpiling Resentment

 A lot of recurring arguments start because people tend to be conflict-averse.
 “We’ve been taught that anger is a bad thing,” says Dr.Rutherford.
 “We’ve been taught, especially women, that your job is to keep things going and flowing.
 And so a lot of times we will just think ‘That’s not a big deal,’ or ‘I was irritated by that or frustrated by that.’
 And you just don’t say anything.
 Gradually over time, things build up.”